An illuminating interview with painter, teacher, and master art conservator Kate Wood.

 Kate Wood: There’s a huge difference across the centuries.
 Modern techniques do offer an easily removable minimally invasive process.
 If you line a brittle painting with Beva, for instance, you can use a relatively low heat to seal and stabilize it.
 It can also be reversed at a low heat.
 Unfortunately, some of the wax linings do require high heat.
 Oil paintings can usually withstand it, but why risk putting one through so much pressure and temperature?
 Sometimes an old lining is easily removed using chemicals instead of heat.

 Where I think it’s important to use the older lining techniques, as far as wax linings, is when the paintings themselves are organic.
 For example, if the painting uses old organic pigments, or the canvas is extremely old, then beeswax is perfect.
 New paintings can be difficult to work with.
-I would rather deal with an old painting hands down, because painters followed rules and knew something about paint chemistry.
-Modern paintings are a nightmare: painters are painting on bedsheets with no gesso and it’s strung over the edge of some found lumber.
+I would rather deal with an old painting because classic painters followed rules and knew something about paint chemistry.
+Modern paintings are a nightmare: artists paint on bedsheets with no gesso and it’s strung over the edge of some found lumber.
 Even as an experimenting young painter, I still stretched canvas over stretcher bars and painted a gesso primer on it.

 Kate displaying some of the tools of her trade: a respirator and a well-worn smock.